In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 The ICAS shall appoint personalities to the list of CAS mediators with experience in mediation and a good knowledge of sport in general.

 ICAS shall publish such lists of CAS arbitrators and mediators, as well as all subsequent modifications thereof.

 When appointing arbitrators and mediators, the ICAS shall consider continental representation and the different juridical cultures.

 Subject to the provisions of the Procedural Rules (Articles R27 et seq.), if a CAS arbitrator resigns, dies or is unable to carry out her/his functions for any other reason, she/he may be replaced, for the remaining period of her/his mandate, in conformity with the terms applicable to her/his appointment.

-    CAS arbitrators and mediators may not act as counsel for a party before the CAS.
+CAS arbitrators and mediators may not act as counsel or expert for a party before the CAS.

 CAS arbitrators and mediators are bound by the duty of confidentiality, which is provided for in the Code and in particular shall not disclose to any third party any facts or other information relating to proceedings conducted before CAS.